EVA is registered trademark of Stern Stewart.

 4 Click competitor name to see calculations.

 The economic spread ratio demonstrates considerable fluctuation over the five-year period.
-Initial values indicate a healthy spread, which then experiences a significant decline before recovering strongly.
-Economic profit exhibits a similar pattern of volatility, though with a generally positive trend over the period.
+Initial values indicate a strong performance, followed by a significant decline, and a subsequent recovery culminating in a substantial increase.

-Invested capital consistently increased throughout the period, rising from US$4,486,200 thousand in 2020 to US$7,798,800 thousand in 2024.
-This growth in invested capital occurred alongside the fluctuations in the economic spread ratio, influencing the absolute value of economic profit.
+The invested capital consistently increased throughout the period, moving from US$4,486,200 thousand in 2020 to US$7,798,800 thousand in 2024.
+This growth in invested capital did not consistently translate into proportional increases in economic profit, as evidenced by the fluctuations in the economic spread ratio.

 - Economic Profit and Invested Capital Relationship